kunalhalbhavi/kunalhalbhavi.github.io/_posts/2020-10-18-c#_Could_Not_Load_File_Or_Assembly.md

 it gave error like : *"Could not load file or assembly "System.Net.Http, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a" or one of its dependencies.
 The system cannot find the file specified."*

 > What Worked For Me :
-- Removed all binding redirects from web.config.
+- Removed all binding redirects from web.config
-- Added this below code to the .csproj file: <br/>
+- Added below code to the .csproj file: <br/>
  `<PropertyGroup>
   <AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>
   <GenerateBindingRedirectsOutputType>true</GenerateBindingRedirectsOutputType>